Evilpasture/NoGIL-Swarm/README.md

 * Zero-Copy GPU Pipeline: Leverages ZenGL for hardware-accelerated instancing of 2,000+ entities with a single draw call.

 * Non-Linear Vector Fields: Real-time switching between tangential vortex (Whirlpool) and radial inverse-distance forces (Shockwave).

+Perhaps Python will finally be used in rendering?
+God knows.